kaiquewdev/Graph/README.md

 # Graph

-Experiment for graph engine

-## Knn
+Graph engine prototype.

-Go to knn dir and use `sudo npm install` to install dependencies.
+Use `sudo npm install` to solve dependencies.

+# Examples

+Use `node examples/interest.js` to see the interest example in action.